 Visual Resource Center, Teaching Assistant: Graduate students work with student users of the VRC to teach them how to effectively use the reference materials, digital media, and equipment resources in the center.
 Students are assigned specific VRC projects related to their own research skills, whenever possible.

 Wood Shop, Teaching Assistants: Graduate students monitor the wood shop and teach students how to use the wood shop equipment and facilities safely.

-Charles Adams Studio Project Assistant: Various positions at CASP afford School of Art graduate students opportunities to work with a local non-profit arts organization, developing and honing skills as needed by CASP and as offered by the student.
+Charles Adams Studio Project Assistant: Various positions at CASP afford School of Art graduate students opportunities to work with a local non-profit arts organization, developing and honing skills as needed by CASP, and as offered by the student.
 These may include grant writing, teaching, or studio monitoring.

-MFA Student Coordinator: This position allows the graduate assistant an opportunity to work with the MFA Faculty Graduate Coordinator in overseeing and administering the program.
+MFA Student Coordinator: This position allows the graduate assistant an opportunity to work with the MFA Faculty Graduate Coordinator in overseeing and administering the MFA program.
 It is a unique assistantship position that provides administrative experience to a graduate student.

 If you are a current graduate student in the School of Art and would like to be considered for any of these positions, please contact your graduate coordinator to submit a résumé and brief statement of your interest and qualifications for the position.